rgwch/Lucinda/elexis-docmgr-lucinda/README.md

 ## How it works

-Docmgr-lucinda is in fact only a GUI for [Lucinda](https://github.com/rgwch/ch.rgw.lucinda).
+Docmgr-lucinda is a GUI for [Lucinda](https://github.com/rgwch/Lucinda).
 If a Lucinda-Server is running somewhere in the network, it will connect.

-## Build the plugin

-Since _Lucinda_ and _docmgr-lucinda_ are developed independently, the lucinda-client library is not preinstalled in the plugin at this time.

- * `git clone https://github.com/rgwch/lucinda-client` to a suitable place
- * `cd lucinda-client && mvn clean package`
- * import https://github.com/rgwch/docmgr-lucinda into an eclipse workspace with elexis-core.
- * copy lucinda-client/target/lucinda-client-x.y.z.jar into the "lib" directory of docmgr-lucinda
- * add lucinda-client-x.y.z.jar to the build path
- * right-click on the docmgr-lucinda plugin and chose "Plugin Tools -> Update Classpath"
- * now, _docmgr-lucinda_ should compile without errors.

 ## Installation and configuration